 |Country||Upper Threshold||Lower Threshold|

-Your local council may also be able to other assistance with your care funding such as deferred payment schemes.
+Your local council may also be able to provide other assistance with your care funding, such as through a deferred payment agreement.

-Before taking an action against your local authority’s decision, it may be best to seek legal advice.
-You will want a specialist in community care law for your loved one to have the best chance of understanding and challenging a decision.
+If you disagree with a decision made by your local authority, we’d recommend seeking expert legal advice.
+For example, a specialist in community care law will give you or your loved one the best chance of understanding and challenging a decision.

-If you were wanting to challenge the decision as the person the decision is about or on behalf of a loved one, then a complaint can be made to the Local Authority Ombudsman following the correct complaints procedure.
+If you disagree with a decision about yourself or a loved one, a complaint can be made to the Local Authority Ombudsman.